 You’ve just treated a 5-year-old with their second episode of wheeze this year.
-They’ve had burst therapy, and are now one hour post-treatment with no work of breathing, scattered wheeze on auscultation and oxygen saturations of 95%.
+They’ve had burst therapy and are now one hour post-treatment with no work of breathing, scattered wheeze on auscultation and oxygen saturations of 95%.
 You contemplate giving them steroids and decide against it.

 Authors warning – this is not a full critique of the papers referenced below.
 I hope to nudge readers to start questioning a standard practice in paediatrics…

-You think that you could probably send them home in another hour or so but your hospital guideline stretches these children to needing inhalers every four hours prior to discharge.
-You think that you might have to admit them as your Emergency Department mandated attention span of four hours will be breached.
-The paediatric team agree they need admission ‘to stretch’ but will actually send them home at three hours.
-The paediatric consultant suddenly comes along and discharges them (one hour post burst therapy) quoting a recent paper.
-You are very confused…
+You think that you could probably send them home in another hour or so, but your hospital guideline stretches these children to needing inhalers every four hours before discharge.
+You think that you might have to admit them as your Emergency Department-mandated attention span of four hours will be breached.

-What is current guidance?
+What is the current guidance?

-But what does 3-4 hourly actually mean?
+But what does 3-4 hourly mean?
 Is it once a patient reaches three hours or four hours from their last inhaler for the first time?
 Is it reaching three hours or four hours twice between inhalers?
 Well, that’s where confusion reigns supreme.

-At a recent UK conference #PIER19, I conducted a survey that showed the following
+At a recent UK conference, #PIER19, I conducted a survey that showed the following

-So why are some hospitals doing three hourly inhalers twice before discharge?
-Well, the most recent study is from 2018 where the Texas Children’s Hospital did a large quality improvement project, starting in 2013, including discharging children on three hourly inhalers.
-Multiple interventions were used including a streamlined care pathway, education, dexamethasone instead of prednisolone, a QI multidisciplinary team approach and a detailed analysis of patient care.
-I will not critique the study in its entirety – suffice to say they showed no adverse outcomes and a shorter average length of stay (30 hours post-intervention vs 36 hours pre).
-This was also coupled with many other interventions over the study period but which were felt to not have had as large an impact as three hourly inhalers.
-How applicable all of this is to the ’real world’ is debatable, but the study is highly admirable as it’s only* the second prospective study in the literature for 20 years.
+I will not critique the study in its entirety.
+It suffices to say that the study showed no adverse outcomes and a shorter average length of stay (30 hours post-intervention vs 36 hours pre).
+This was coupled with many other interventions over the study period but was felt not to have had as large an impact as three hourly inhalers.
+How applicable this is to the ’real world’ is debatable, but the study is highly admirable as it’s only* the second prospective study in the literature for 20 years.

-*There is a third study from 2003 but it’s retrospective and largely theoretical, so I have not dwelt upon it here.
+*There is a third study from 2003, but it’s retrospective and largely theoretical, so I have not dwelt upon it here.

 Is one hour enough?